Updated on October 18, 2024

 Destination marketing organization (DMO): A destination marketing organization promotes a location as a travel destination.
 DMOs typically receive part or all of the revenue from lodging taxes on hotels and STRs.
 Often used interchangeably with convention and visitors bureau or tourism board.

-Homeshare/Hosted Stay: The host is present on the property during the short-term rental activity.
-Most often refers to individual room rentals.
+Homeshare/Hosted Stay: The host is on the property during the short-term rental activity.
+Most often, it refers to individual room rentals.

-Occupancy Tax/Lodging Tax: Guests are charged an occupancy tax when they rent accommodations in a short-term rental, vacation home, hotel, or motel when their stay is less than 30 days.
+Occupancy Tax/Lodging Tax: Guests are charged an occupancy tax when they rent a short-term rental, vacation home, hotel, or motel for less than 30 days.

-Online travel agency (OTA): An online travel agency is a website that arranges and sells accommodation or other travel-related services.
+Online travel agency (OTA): An OTA is a website that arranges and sells accommodation or other travel-related services.

-Real Estate Agent: A professional who has a state license to assist consumers in buying or selling property.
+Real Estate Agent: A professional with a state license to assist consumers in buying or selling property.

 REALTOR: A real estate agent earns the title of REALTOR when they join the National Association of REALTORS, whose code of ethics is separate from state requirements.

-Unhosted Stay: The host is not present on the property during the short-term rental activity.
+Unhosted Stay: The host is not on the property during the short-term rental activity.